Lack of EU migrant strategy reignites Serbia-Croatia tensions

 A strong economy means many will find work.
 German unemployment is expected to fall by 100,000 this year, although

-the labour office research institute IAB said it could rise again by 70,000 in 2016 under the influx of newcomers.
+the labor office research institute IAB said it could rise again by 70,000 in 2016 under the influx of newcomers.

 (Additional reporting by Angel Krasimirov in Sofia, Michelle Martin and Tina Bellon in Germany, Yannis Behrakis in Lesbos, Greece, Aleksandar Vasovic in Croatia; Writing by Kevin Liffey; Editing by Mark Heinrich)